This article explains how the Cisco ISE integration works with VisitorOS and how to configure your Cisco ISE environment for the integration.

 To ensure secure communication between VisitorOS and your Cisco ISE instance, allow inbound and outbound traffic over port 443 (HTTPS).

-Your firewall must also allow traffic to the following DNS entry: egress-us.visitoros.com
+Your firewall must also allow traffic from the following DNS entry: egress-us.visitoros.com

 Note:

-If your organization requires static IP allow listing, the corresponding IP addresses can be provided by your CSM.
+If your organization requires static IP allow listing, contact FacilityOS support for the corresponding IP addresses.

 After configuring your Cisco ISE environment, you will have the following information:

-Send this information to your CSM, and they will complete the integration on your behalf.
+Send this information to FacilityOS support so they can complete the integration on your behalf.